Example 2: Farmer Voucher Issuance Programme

 Prerequisites

-Updated FR: A comprehensive and up-to-date FR that includes accurate details of all registered farmers, such as personal information, farm details, and ID numbers.
+Updated FR: A comprehensive and up-to-date FR that includes accurate details of all registered farmers, such as personal information, farm details, and ID numbers, is in place.

-Integrated SP system: A functioning SP-MIS that can interact with the FR to request and receive farmer details.
+Integrated SP system: There is a functioning SP-MIS that can interact with the FR to request and receive farmer details.

-Defined contributory amounts: Clear guidelines and predefined contributory amounts that farmers are required to deposit.
+Defined contributory amounts: There are clear guidelines and predefined contributory amounts that farmers are required to deposit.
 These amounts should be communicated to farmers and integrated into the SP system.

-Payment system integration: A payment system capable of generating and processing e-vouchers.
+Payment system integration: There is a payment system capable of generating and processing e-vouchers.
 The system should be integrated with the SP system to facilitate e-voucher issuance based on farmer details and payment confirmations.

-SMS notification system: A reliable SMS notification system to send alerts and confirmations to farmers regarding their e-voucher issuance and other relevant updates.
+SMS notification system: There is a reliable SMS notification system to send alerts and confirmations to farmers regarding their e-voucher issuance and other relevant updates.

-Registered agro dealers: A network of registered agro dealers who are authorised to redeem e-vouchers.
+Registered agro dealers: There is a network of registered agro dealers who are authorised to redeem e-vouchers.
 These dealers should be equipped to handle the redemption of e-vouchers and provide agricultural inputs or cash.

-Contributory payment mechanism: A secure and accessible payment mechanism for farmers to deposit the contributory amount, which could include bank transfers, mobile money, or other payment methods.
+Contributory payment mechanism: There is a secure and accessible payment mechanism for farmers to deposit the contributory amount, which could include bank transfers, mobile money, or other payment methods.

 Process Inputs